grazianobolla/godot-monke-net/README.md

 # Godot 4 Multiplayer Template

-> This was made using the beta version of Godot 4, as of 09/11/23 It was tested with Godot_v4.1.3-stable_mono_linux_x86_64, works OK
+> As of 14/11/23 I am actively working on this, I suggest you try the "develop" branch, it has better comments, clearer and improved logic and better debug information.
+Once I feel its ready I will merge into the main branch and start working on documentation.

-This multiplayer template includes the impmenentation of:
+This multiplayer template includes the implementation of:

 - Client Side Prediction and Reconciliation
 - Entity Interpolation